-How to make a house track
+Make beats by genre – How to make a House track

 House has been a cornerstone of the dance music scene for decades.
-From Kenny Dope to Peggy Gou, house isn't going anywhere.
+From Kenny Dope to Peggy Gou, House isn’t going anywhere.
 You could join the movement: follow these 8 steps below to create your own house track.

 1